Factbox - Contenders, picks for key jobs in Trump's administration

 TRANSPORTATION SECRETARY

 * Elaine Chao, former labor secretary and deputy transportation secretary under Republican Presidents George W. Bush and George H.W.
 Bush, respectively.
-Chao is married to Senate Majority Leader Mitch McConnell
+Chao is wife of Senate Majority Leader Mitch McConnell

 * Harold Ford, former Democratic U.S. Representative from Tennessee